ericjlin/linux/README.md

 ### 3. Comments on the frequency of exits:
   - The rate of number of exits seem to increase at a constant rate.
 It'll increase by 300 exits to 500 exits without me doing much on the VM.
 If I run the cpuid command on linux, the number of exits is around 3686.
 A full vm boot involves around 640,000 exits with one example around 635,884 exits.

+### Instrumentation Hypercall
+Assignment3

+### 1. Work Distribution
+  - I did this assignment by myself.

+### 2. Steps taken to setup environment and complete assignment:
+   - Build on top of assignment 2